Kelliente/imperial-bureau-clock/README.md

 5. Open it from your home screen — it launches fullscreen with no browser chrome, just the clock.
 6. Turn off Auto-Lock in Settings > Display & Brightness to keep it on as a permanent display.

-You can also use it as your homepage/new tab base.
-(Note that many browsers don't allow locally-hosted files as new tab unless you use a special extension).
+Also works great as a homepage/new tab base.
+Note: iPads don't like to run local files, so you'll need to host or run on a local server.
+Many browsers require an extension to set a custom new tab.

 ## Themes